-development of the Christian religion The one of the greatest objects of represents historiography.
+development of the Christian religion of the represents one greatest objects historiography.
 Today one would like to conceive of it as the fulfilment of a plan of redemption in which Constantine also receives his rightful place.
 And so it came to pass that the story of a man, on whom Jacob Burckhardt still inflicted a merciless judgement, later turned into a true apologia.
 For one of the most recent biographers of Constantine no, even the death sentence by strangulation inflicted on his wife is a title of praise for his hero 1 From our point of view, however, this aim fails, and with it all the efforts that tend to realise it.
 Constantine's actions are considered and evaluated in the same way as those of other men, and we do not ask ourselves whether they mean anything beyond that.